lacounty-isab/workshops/docusaurus/docs/postman/ex2-env1.md

 4. Select the parent folder, **CJIS Tables**, and the **Authorization** tab within it.
 Notice that it, too, is configured to *Inherit auth from parent*.
-But since this authorization doesn't apply to other siblings, we'll configure the authorization here.
+But since this authorization doesn't apply to other folders, like the `Postman` folder, we'll configure the authorization here.

 5. From the dropdown box, select **API Key**.